arieldeardorff/2021-10-18-ttt-online-EDT/index.md

   <a href="{{ site.swc_site }}">Software Carpentry</a>'s mission is to
   help scientists, researchers, and librarians get more research done in less time and with less pain by teaching them basic lab skills for scientific computing.
-This hands-on two-day workshop covers the basics of educational psychology and instructional design, and looks at how to use these ideas in both intensive workshops and regular classes.
+This hands-on four-day workshop covers the basics of educational psychology and instructional design, and looks at how to use these ideas in both intensive workshops and regular classes.
 </p>